xCDAT/xcdat/README.rst

 Features must meet the following criteria before being considered for implementation:

-1. Climate domain functionality and/or general ``xarray`` utility isn't provided natively with ``xarray``
+1. Is not implemented or can be handled natively by ``xarray``
-2. No other existing and actively developed xarray-based packages implement the feature
+2. Is not implemented in other actively developed xarray-based packages

    - For example, ``cf_xarray`` already handles interpretation of CF convention attributes on xarray objects

-3. Must be generally reusable and not specific to a single use case
+3. Is not specific to limited use cases (e.g., data quality issues)
+4. Is generally reusable
-4. Must be relatively simple and lightweight to implement and use
+5. Is relatively simple and lightweight to implement and use

 Acknowledgement
 ---------------